nsacyber/Windows-Secure-Host-Baseline/ActivClient/README.md

         (d) SettingsManagement
         (e) Help
 ```
-Use the following command to install the features that would normally be installed by selecting **Typical** while also including the **US Department of Defense configuration** feature:
+Use the following command to install the features that would normally be installed by selecting **Typical** while also including the **US Department of Defense configuration** feature from the installer user interface:

 ```
 msiexec.exe /i /qn "ActivID ActivClient x64 7.1.msi" ALLUSERS=1 ADDLOCAL=ActivClient,Common,DeptofDefenseConfiguration,Digital,InitTool,MiniDriver,PKCS,Troubleshooting,UserConsole,Help
 ```

-The US Department of Defense configuration feature from the ActivClient MSI file  appears to make 3 configuration changes to a system:
+The US Department of Defense configuration feature from the ActivClient MSI file  appears to make 3 configuration changes to the system:
 1. Enables the legacy card edge
 1. Enables notification of card expiration
 1. Enables notification of certificate expiration